mdcatapult/entity-recognition/README.md

 make build
 docker-compose up -d redis
 bin/dictionary-importer
-bin/dictionary &
-bin/regexer &
-bin/rest-api
+make run
 ```
-**IMPORTANT:** The `&` tells bash to run a command in the background.
-The binaries will continue to run until you stop them.
-To stop them, type `fg` and then cancel with `Ctrl+C`.
-You need to do this twice - once for each background process. *Alternatively* you can just run these binaries in different terminals
+**IMPORTANT:** The make run command runs processes in the background using `&`.
+There is a bash trap which executes a function to foreground those processes on interrupt.
+In case this doesn't work, you might have some hanging processes on your machine.
+Use `ps` or `pgrep` to find and kill them.

 You can also just press the play button next to a main function in intellij :smiley:.